rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 .. literalinclude:: ../../../../rosjava_tutorial_services/src/main/java/org/ros/rosjava_tutorial_services/Server.java
   :language: java
   :linenos:
+  :lines: 17-
+  :emphasize-lines: 28

 The :javadoc:`org.ros.node.service.ServiceResponseBuilder` is called asynchronously for each incoming request.
-On line 44 we modify the response output parameter to contain the sum of the two integers in the request.
+On line 28 we modify the response output parameter to contain the sum of the two integers in the request.
 The response will be sent once the :javadoc:`org.ros.node.service.ServiceResponseBuilder#build(T, S)` returns.